GameWithPixels/.github/profile/README.md

 ## Firmware

-The firmware is a piece of code that runs on a Pixel's chip.
+The firmware is a piece of code that runs on a Pixels' chip.
 Among other things, it takes care of lighting up the dice as expected and handles Bluetooth Low Energy communications.